 In the following, we show that the choice between tuples and vectors may have different implications for type stability.

-Because vectors must maintain a consistent type throughout, attempting to store mixed concrete types within a single vector compels Julia to determine a common supertype that accommodates them all.
-For example, if you create a vector containing both Int64
+Because vectors must maintain a consistent type, attempting to store mixed concrete types within a single vector compels Julia to determine a common type that accommodates them all.
+For example, if you create a vector containing both Int64 and Float64, Julia will infer the type of the vector as Vector{Float64}, as it's the most general type encompassing both integers and floats.

-, operations performed on those slices will also be subject to that same type instability.
-This contrasts sharply with slices of tuples, where each element within the slice retains its concrete type.
+This issue also affects vector slices, as they inherit the type information from their parent vector.
+Thus, if the parent vector has been widened to a more general type like Vector{Any}, operations performed on those slices will also be subject to that same type instability.
+This behavior contrasts sharply with slices of tuples, where each element within the slice retains its concrete type.

 tup = (1, 2, "hello") # type is `Tuple{Int64, Int64, String}`